lmammino/loige.co/astro/src/content/posts/2014-06-13_transparent-pixel-response-with-symfony-how-to-track-email-opening/index.md

   - http
   - tracking
   - email
+description: This blog post explains how to implement email open tracking in Symfony using a transparent tracking pixel.
+It provides code examples for generating a tracking image response and handling the tracking logic in a controller.
 ---

 If you have ever heard about "**transparent pixel**", "**1x1 blank pixel**", "**tracking pixel**" or simply "**tracking image**" you probably know what we are going to talk about and can just [skip to the implementation](#symfonyimplementation)!